IBM-Blockchain-Archive/marbles/phase1_tutorial.md

 #Trouble Shooting
 1. If you can't get the app to reflect a new change try refreshing the browser
-1. Use the dashabord on the Bluemix service tile to verify if the chaincode was deployed and that your peers are running.
+1. Use the dashboard on the Bluemix service tile to verify if the chaincode was deployed and that your peers are running.
 You may get into the chaincode/peer logs from here.
 1. If it still doesn't work try deleting the current network and creating another one
 1. If it still doesn't work and you are an IBMer try reaching me on my Slack channel - Team `Bluechain` - `#i_lost_my_marbles`